Number Of Pedestrian Car Accidents Up In New York City

 Mayor de Blasio has pledged to reduce traffic deaths to zero.
 Known as Vision Zero, the initiative is designed to combat the number of traffic deaths in New York, which reached an overwhelming 176 in 2013, according to police statistics.

-In his first 40 days as major, this campaign transcended into a crackdown on erratic drivers and an unusually large number of jaywalking summonses.
+In his first 40 days as a major, this campaign transcended into a crackdown on erratic drivers and an unusually large number of jaywalking summonses.
 A total of 215 jaywalking tickets were written from January 1 through February 9, compared with 27 during this same time period in 2013.

 The mayor is working with police officials from each precinct to develop a plan of action to effectively combat traffic deaths in each area of town.